Career transition: step-by-step

 Career reality check

 I’ve seen job seekers target vacancies that require specific skills, tenure, or industry experience by presenting themselves as “quick learners” or “flexible team players”.
 In real life, this approach only works well for entry-level positions – or when there is a chronic deficit of qualified competitors in the job market.
-Under normal circumstances, the far-fetched attempt to replace mandatory (and often, technical) competencies with a great promise about the candidate potential may leave employers hesitant to take the risk – and they would go with a more experienced seeker.
+Under normal circumstances, the far-fetched attempt to replace mandatory (and often, technical) competencies with a great promise about the candidate’s potential may leave employers hesitant to take the risk – and they would go with a more experienced job seeker.

 On the other hand, sticking to this strategy for the rest of your career is also counter-productive.
 The danger is that while safe, the incremental career change is also limited in the scale of the new responsibilities and pay it can offer.
-Sooner rather than later, the employee gets used to landing relatively low-status and low-paid jobs and may miss on more advanced opportunities.
+Sooner rather than later, the employee gets used to landing relatively low-status and low-paid jobs and may miss out on more advanced opportunities.

-Paradoxically both mistakes often lead to the same result: facing repeated rejection or slow progress, candidates eventually lose confidence in their professional value and marketability.
-To avoid this, make sure you accurately evaluate yourself against employers expectations and aim at the right opportunity – not too low, not too high.
+Paradoxically, both mistakes often lead to the same result: facing repeated rejection or slow progress, candidates eventually lose confidence in their professional value and marketability.
+To avoid this, make sure you accurately evaluate yourself against employers’ expectations and aim at the right opportunity – not too low, not too high.

 How to succeed

 First, carefully study the job postings you are interested in to differentiate between their mandatory and preferred requirements.
 Keep in mind that the mandatory requirements can be non-negotiable and only apply for the jobs you qualify for.
-But also consider opportunities that, for now, may seem to be a bit of stretch – you may be surprised to discover that they are, in fact, within your reach.
+But also consider opportunities that, for now, may seem to be a bit of a stretch – you may be surprised to discover that they are, in fact, within your reach.

 Career Development